There are many new terms to learn while using CryptoTradeSmith. Below is our glossary.

 - Output – the public key of the receiver of your cryptocurrency

-- Portfolio – A grouping of financial assets.
+- Portfolio – A grouping of digital assets.

 - Portfolio % – The percentage composition of a particular holding in a portfolio.